cselab/Mirheo/README.md

 * Docs: Add ADE model and add the corresponding reference.
 * **interface changes**
   * remove `setSpecificPair` from pirwise interactions.
 The same effect can be obtained by creating more pairwise interactions instead.
+  * wall force collector plugin: use csv format for output.
+* **bug fixes**
+  * RDF plugin: fixed a bug that occured when the max distance was more than a third of the subdomain.

 ### v1.5.0